-Milwaukee 48-22-2114 11 In 1 Screwdriver w/ Square Drive.
+The Milwaukee 48-22-2051 is a #1 screwdriver with a square drive.
 Milwaukee has created a large line of heavy-duty insulated screwdrivers designed for every job site and every garage.
-These rubber insulated screwdrivers come in all shapes and sizes, and feature bit types marked on the cap of each tool for quick identification.
+These rubber-insulated screwdrivers come in all shapes and sizes, and feature bit types marked on the cap of each tool for quick identification.
 Each screwdriver comes with a forged tool shank for added durability.
-The Milwaukee 11 IN 1 Screwdriver w/ Square Drive includes a wire stripper that Strips up to 12 gauge wire, a wire bending hole, and 9 bits and nut drivers commonly found with professionals.
+The Milwaukee #1 Screwdriver with a Square Drive includes a wire stripper that strips up to 12-gauge wire, a wire bending hole and an SQ#1 bit.

 Milwaukee Electric Tool